 Assistance in finding medical help

 If you become sick or hurt, you can contact a hospital or doctor from the list available here (PDF 112 KB) (http://photos.state.gov/libraries/sri-lanka/5/pdfs/Doctor_s_List_2013.pdf).
-Please note that the manes identified in this list do not represent an endorsement or guarentee of competance by the U.S. Embassy.
-A consular officer can help you find medical assistance and, at your request, inform your family or friends in the event of illness or injury.
+Please note that U.S. Embassy does not endorse or guarantee the competence of any of the doctors or hospitals on this list.
+If you contact the Embassy, a consular officer can help you find medical assistance and, at your request, inform your family or friends in the event of illness or injury.

 Medical facilities outside Colombo are limited.
 Medical supplies are not widely available; travelers should carry any special medications with them.
 There are six large hospitals in the Colombo area, including three with emergency trauma service--Asiri Hospital, Apollo Hospital, and the General Hospital.
 Serious medical problems may require evacuation to the United States or to the nearest country where adequate medical facilities or treatment is available, usually Thailand or Singapore.
 Neither Thailand nor Singapore requires U.S. citizens to have an entry visa for such purposes.